You’re invited to participate in our Quantum Computing Mentorship Program.

 - Mentor and project assignment

 We know that just reading someone’s CV is not enough.
 We also know that reading the description of this program might not be enough for you to tell whether it’s something you would enjoy.
-That’s why we will send “homework tasks” to people selected in the previous step.
-You will have 2 weeks to complete them.
+That’s why we will send “homework tasks” to people who filled in the application.
+You will have 2 weeks to complete them, from the moment you submit your application.
 It will be the second step of the assessment process.

 Mentor and project assignment